Exotic Pet Wonderland

 For information on supplements for your pet opossum’s diet, this opossum care website is a great resource.

-Like any animal you decide to keep as a pet, your pet opossum is going to need proper veterinary care to stay happy and healthy.
-Before getting a pet opossum, it is important to establish that you have a veterinarian in the area willing to see your animal.
+Like any pet, your pet opossum will need proper veterinary care to stay happy and healthy.
+Before getting a pet opossum, you must establish that you have a veterinarian in the area willing to see your animal.
 Opossums are not animals that normal vets are willing to see.
 You are going to have to do some research in order to find a vet that is willing to see unique exotic pets like opossums.

 Getting your opossum spayed/neutered is recommended in order to help prevent unwanted mating behavior.
 Male pet opossums that are not neutered will pace around, click, and drool uncontrollably as they are trying to find a mate.
 Females that have not been fixed also get incredibly restless, and will pace and drool as well.